 Treats meant for crunching

 Crunchy dog treats are the ones your find in your local convenience store and supermarket because they have a long shelf life are cost effective.
 Dog biscuits and crunchy treats also have the widest selection of flavors, textures and shapes to keep your dog tails wagging.
 This helps your dog even if they are a picky eater enjoy the treats they crave when they are being a good boy.
 Having staple flavors like bacon, beef, and chicken treats are a staple but having exotic and festive flavors like pumpkin, bison and lamb dog treats adds a new layer of flavors for your dog to try.
 They're fun for snacking and some are even human grade and some are freshly baked.
 We also carry an assortment of holiday dog biscuits and more.
-Feel free to check out our shop to see what we have to offer.
+Feel free to check out our shop to see what dog biscuits, treats, and chews we have for sale.

 Taking care of your dog teeth is important while dog dental care is needed you can help your dog fight bacteria, plaque and tartar buildup with dental dog treats and hard chews.
 Over 80% of dogs have some stage of periodontal disease otherwise known as gum disease by the age of 3.
 Dental treats come in both hard dental chews and soft.
 These delicious dog treats can help aid in helping fight the bacteria in between brushing to help keep their teeth sparkling.
 Hard dog chews can also help with a variety of other factors which includes digestive health dog treats for sensitive stomachs and breath care dog treats to take care of their dog breath.
 Since dental treats can aid in your overall dog’s heath it’s the optimal choice when choosing the right treats.
 They help fight plaque and tartar and gingivitis that can have a lasting effect on your dogs overall health just like us humanoids.